 - 1 teaspoon dried chili flakes

-Prepare ribs by trimming excess fat and cutting between the bones, separating into individual ribs.
+- Remove the silverskin and trim excess fat.
+Cut between the bones, separating into individual ribs.
 Place in a shallow pan and season with salt to taste.

-In a bowl, combine plum sauce, barbecue sauce, orange juice, vegetable oil, ginger, garlic, cumin and red pepper flakes.
+- In a bowl, combine plum sauce, barbecue sauce, orange juice, vegetable oil, ginger, garlic, cumin and red pepper flakes.
 Stir to combine and separate about 1/2 cup of mixture for basting.
-In an bowl, combine ribs and marinade.
-Cover and marinate overnight in refrigerator.